 – Pope Francis, World Youth Day 2013

 With the help of your donations, we can make a family’s Christmas wishes come true this year!
 We will get the names of the members of our assigned family just around Thanksgiving, at which time we will update the signup link below.
-We usually ask that gifts be dropped off at the Eden Center by December 10th (but stay tuned for an exact date for this year).
-Please wrap each gift individually and label it with the specific family member’s name.
+We usually ask that gift cards be dropped off at the Eden Center by December 14th (but stay tuned for an exact date for this year).